dalehenrich/gsApplicationTools/docs/gettingStarted.md

     ensure: ensureBlock
 ```

-The exception handling block in the `GemServer>>gemServer:exceptionSet:beforeUnwind:ensure:` has been structured to allow for a number of customizations:
+The exception handling block in this method has been structured to allow for a number of customizations:
   1. The `exceptionSet` argument allows you to specify the set of [exceptions to be handled](#gem-server-default-exception-set).
   2. The `GemServer>>handleGemServerException:` method invokes [a custom exception handling method](#gem-server-default-exception-handlers).
   3. If the `GemServer>>handleGemServerException:` method returns, the [`beforeUnwindBlock`](#gem-server-beforunwindblock) is invoked.